Clarion River water in Pennsylvania

 Best flows

-Use USGS 03029500 at Cooksburg for the mainstem plan and USGS 03028500 at Johnsonburg for upper-river context.
-Stable readable flow is best; high water, poor exits, or warm trout conditions should change the plan.
+Use USGS 03029500 at Cooksburg for the main river plan and USGS 03028500 at Johnsonburg for upper-river context.
+Stable readable flow is best.
+High water, poor exits, or warm trout conditions should change the plan.

-Skip or pivot when mainstem flow is pushy, strainers or boat logistics are not sorted out, water is too warm for trout handling, storms are nearby, or trout reach rules are not confirmed.
+Skip or pivot when main river flow is pushy, strainers or boat logistics are not sorted out, water is too warm for trout handling, storms are nearby, or trout reach rules are not confirmed.

 Local plan

-Start with the Cooksburg gauge, PFBC water-trail guidance, current regulations, and one realistic access or float plan.
-Decide whether the day is mainstem smallmouth, upper trout, or a mixed scout before rigging.
+Start with the Cooksburg gauge, PFBC water-trail guidance, current rules, and one realistic access or float plan.
+Decide whether the day is main river smallmouth, upper trout, or a mixed scout before rigging.

 Backup water